bipinKrishnan/ml-recipe-book/mlm.md

 #### Preprocessing the dataset

 Now let's prepare our dataset in a way that is needed for our model.
-Since our task is masked language modelling which is done to give domain knowledge to our model, we cannot afford to lose too much information from our input sentences due to truncation.
+Since our task is masked language modelling which is done to give domain knowledge to our model, we cannot afford to lose much information from our input sentences due to truncation.

-Since the maximum length of input sentence for the model we are using is 512, all the inputs that are longer than this will be truncated, which we don't want to happen.
+The maximum length(of input sentence) of our model is 512, all the inputs that are longer than this will be truncated, but we don't want this to happen.

-So, we will concatenate all of the sentences in a batch and divide them into smaller chunks, and then each chunk will be the inputs to the model as shown in the figure below:
+So, we will concatenate all the input sentences and divide them into smaller chunks, and then each chunk will be the inputs to the model as shown in the figure below:

 ```{image} ./assets/mlm_preprocess.png
 :align: center